Chris3606/GoRogue/README.md

 ## Documentation
 A tutorial-style demo of GoRogue features is on the roadmap.
 Currently, the API documentation is hosted on GitHub pages [here](https://chris3606.github.io/GoRogue).
 The same documentation can be found in the docs folder in the root of the repository.

+## Feature List
+### Unobtrusive Algorithms
+- FOV, Lighting/SenseMapping, and Map Generation algorithms operate on an abstract interface (MapOf), thus allowing the features to be used without imposing limitations and how/where data is stored within the game.
+- A default implementation of the MapOf interface is provided, to allow for ease of use in straightforward cases or during prototyping.
+   - ArrayMapOf implements MapOf and stores data in a 2D array for cases when a simple/straightforward MapOf implementation is needed.

+### Coordinate/Grid System
+- Coord class provides a way to store 2D grid (integer) coordinates
+   - Pooling is used to allow extensive use without significant allocation and memory overhead
+   - Numerous operators are provided to allow for seamless addition, subtraction, multiplication, and division of Coord instances, as well as addition/subtraction/multiplication/division by constants.
+    - Static flag provided for whether Y-values decrease or increase in the downward direction, so that such functions can be used regardless of what coordinate scheme is being used.
+   - Functions are provided to perform utility functions such as determining the bearing of a line, as well as retrieval of all points on a given line (via Brensham's), or cardinal line.
+   - Also provides methods that implement other mathmematical grid functions, including midpoint formula, and translation of 2D coordinates to a 1D array index and back.
+   - Provides hashing function that has a very low collision rate, particularly when considering coordiates between (-3, -3) and (255, 255).
+- Direction class pairs with Coord to provide convenient ways to model movement to adjacent grid coordinates, as well as iterations through adjacent "neighbors" of a given location in both 4-way and 8-way movement schemes.
+   - Directions can be added to Coord instances to get teh Coord directly adjacent to the original, in the direction specified.
+   - Methods that generation IEnumerables of neighboring directions in various orders are provided.
+   - Functions are given to determine direction most closely matching a line between two points.
+- Distance class models 2D distance calculations in an abstract way, allowing algorithms to function no matter which distance calculation is being used
+   - Manhattan, Chebyshev, and Euclician distance calculations are implemented.
+- Radius type models the radius shapes assumed by above distance calculations.
+   - Explicitly castable to Distance types and back.
+   - RadiusAreaProvider class allows the easy retrieval of all coordinates within a defined radius (and optionally a bounding box).
+- Rectangle class represents a rectangular area on a 2D grid, and provides useful operations for such areas.
+- ISpatialMap implementations provide storing of object(s) at a given location in an efficient way.
+   - Provides average-case constant time lookup of object(s) at a location.
+   - Linear-time retrieval of all objects in the SpatialMap in linear time (equivalent efficiency to vector)

 ## Roadmap
 This library is still in development - there are a number of important features on the horizon!
 These include:
 - Pathfinding
    - At least AStar pathing, as well as Dijkstra maps (commonly known as Goal Maps) will be provided soon!
 - Statistics Library
    - Utility classes to assist in dealing with interdependent character/monster statistics.
 - Demo Project/writeup
 - Map generation improvements
    - More map generation algorithms (BSP Tree)
    - Possibly improve RandomRoomsMapGenerator - change room placement strategy to be more even, or replace with BSP tree.

 ## Licensing
 ### GoRogue